mozilla/inclusion/data-metrics/surveys/en/gender-pronouns.md

 ## Short Version

-What are your preferred gender pronouns?  (single choice)
+What are your gender pronouns?  (single choice)

 - [ ] she/her
 - [ ] he/him